Comprehensive Genomic Profiling without Compromise

 Multiple-gene biomarkers—Tumor mutational burden (TMB), predisposition to genetic hypermutability by comparing microsatellite instability (MSI) regions, and analyze mutational signatures for insights into etiological factors in tumorigenesis

-(HRD)— loss of heterozygosity (LOH) to assess genomic instability and mutations in 42 key genes in the homologous recombination repair (HRR) pathway
+Homologous recombination deficiency— Assess causes and consequences HRD including mutations in 42 key genes in the homologous recombination repair (HRR) pathway as well as genomic scarring by the GIM.

 Read Article: A Comprehensive Answer for Cancer: Is Comprehensive Genomic Profiling Always the Right Approach?